Executive Chef for Sodexho at the Mayo Foundation House in Rochester, Minnesota

 Chef Eells will oversee the entire culinary operation at Grand Hyatt San Antonio—which on average includes several thousands of meals per day.
 He is not simply the new chef behind Achiote River Cafe & Bar which specializes in Asian/Latin cuisine and was named one of San Antonio’s top 10 restaurants.
 He is responsible for managing 45 kitchen staff at any time, all catering needs (including weddings and conferences) Bar Rojo and the hotel’s room service operation.

-In 2002, Balfour moved to San Antonio after being given the honor of creating the food service concept for a new downtown hotel property, Hotel Valencia Riverwalk.
+In 2002, Balfour moved to San Antonio and was in charge creating the food service concept for a new downtown hotel property, Hotel Valencia Riverwalk.
 Under his direction, Citrus Restaurant became known as one of San Antonio’s most innovative fine dining restaurants.
-The restaurant has been profiled in Southern Living, San Antonio Woman, San Antonio Current, SA Magazine, SA Express News, and Bon Appetit.
-Citrus was featured in San Antonio Express News in 2009, 2010, 2011 as a “Best Hotel Restaurant”, taking silver in 2009 and 2011 and gold in 2010.
+The restaurant has been profiled in Southern Living, San Antonio Woman, San Antonio Current, SA Magazine, SA Express News, Bon Appetit. and has appeared on both Rachael Ray and Top Chef.
+Citrus was featured in San Antonio Express News in 2009, 2010, 2011, 2012, and 2013 as a “Best Hotel Restaurant”, taking silver in 2009, 2011 and 2013 and gold in 2010 and 2012.
 In 2011 he was given 3rd place Best Chef by the Reader’s Choice in SA Current.
 Later that year Balfour tied for Best Chef in the city, Editor’s Choice for SA Magazine.
-Citrus has been recognized numerous times, including winning three consecutive first prizes at Blue Star Arts and Eats.
-Balfour is currently San Antonio’s Paella King, taking first place in the 2011 Paella Challenge, as well as many other awards.
+Citrus has been recognized numerous other times, being included in the top 20 restaurants in the city in 2013 by SA Magazine and winning three consecutive first prizes at Blue Star Arts and Eats.
+Balfour took first place in the 2011 Paella Challenge, as well as other awards and recognitions.

 Named “Rising Star” chef by Restaurant Hospitality, 40 under 40 “Rising Star” by San Antonio Business Journal, Best Chef in San Antonio by the San Antonio Current, 4-Diamond Award (The Lodge), AAA 2009, 3-Diamond Award (BIN 555), AAA 2009, Best New American Restaurant in San Antonio by Zagat Survey® 2006 and 2007, Most Romantic Restaurant (The Lodge) by the San Antonio Express-News in 2002, 2004, 2006, and 2007, Best place for a Special Occasion in 2003 by the San Antonio Express News, Best of the City 2007 by San Antonio Magazine, Best New Restaurant (Bin 555) for 2006 by the San Antonio Current, 2005 New Achiever Award, Texas Tech University College of Human Sciences